rajeshrinet/pyross/pyross/README.md

 * utils.pyx - has miscellaneous functionalities

 There are also .pxd files, which correspond to a .pyx file of same name.
 A .pxd file contains declaration of cdef classes, methods, etc. It is essential when calling PyRoss from another Cython file.
+Read more: https://cython.readthedocs.io/en/latest/src/tutorial/pxd_files.html.